mutantstandard/forc/docs/aliases.md

 { target : destination
 , target : destination
 , target : destination
-...
+, ...
 }

 ````

-'Targets' are the codepoint glyph  sequences, and 'destinations' are existing image glyph sequences.
+The target is the codepoint of the alias glyph, and the destination is the image glyph the alias is pointing to.

+Both the target and destination are strings representing sequences of hexadecimal numbers (without '0x' at the beginning).

 ````
 example